 Here’s the thing about couples today.
 They grew up in the age of mobile phones, social media and apps that allow them to do whatever they want whenever they want.
 The speed at which couples have access to information has allowed for more efficiency between tasks and a lot more options - but at the same time it has made it incredibly difficult for you as a brand or business to stand out and connect.
 That's why we suggest starting off the New Year with a good old-fashioned self-audit of your business.

-To put it bluntly, you have 5 seconds (or less!) to tell your story.
+To put it bluntly, you have 3 seconds (2.6 to be exact) to make a first impression.
 Is your value prop unique, concise and relevant?

 That’s why it’s so important to understand who you are as a brand and then to be able to articulate it in a short amount of time through words, photos, and each and every touch point.

 Whether you've had years to mull this one over or you’re just starting out, allowing yourself a little time to think about your brand -- how it’s working, how it’s evolved (or hasn’t) and whether it needs an overhaul -- is an exercise each and every one of you should do.